GoogleCloudPlatform/notebooks-extended-uis/README.md

 What you deploy is:

-1. A user interface that is VPC-SC compliant and hosted on Cloud Storage as a static website fronted by a global HTTPs Load Balancer.
+1. A user interface that is VPC-SC compliant and hosted on Cloud Storage.
 1. A secure way for users to list, manage and access their AI Platform Notebooks.
 1. API calls leverage user credentials provided by a Google SignIn flow.